 - Make information about on- and off-campus volunteer opportunities widely available — making sure to give equal visibility to contacts for both major parties.
 If third or fourth party candidates have a significant electoral presence, provide their campaign information as well.

 - Promote volunteer opportunities not just with political parties, but with grassroots groups such as student PIRGS, or campus affiliates of the NAACP, Tea Party, NARAL Pro Choice America, National Right to Life, etc.

 - Discuss races decided by as little as a few hundred votes, where grassroots volunteers helped tip the outcome.
-In our 2013 off-year pilot, 165 votes decided Virginia’s Attorney General’s race.
+In 2013, 165 votes decided Virginia’s Attorney General’s race.
 In 2000, in Florida, 537 votes decided the presidency.
-In Minnesota in 2008, 312 votes decided a U.S. Senate seat.
+In New Hampshire, in 2016 1,017 votes. decided a U.S. Senate seat.
 In 2017, control of Virginia’s House of Delegates was decided by a coin flip, because the key district was tied after recounting the votes.

 - Encourage students to knock on doors, make calls, or volunteer as poll-watchers and play a critical role by getting people to vote that might otherwise stay home.